One thing leads to another.

 Milano cookies make the perfect companion to morning coffee or afternoon tea.
 Thin, crispy cookies sandwich around a tiny smear of chocolate ganache.
 I recommend eating them slowly to savor the sweetness, otherwise it’s way too easy to eat more than intended.

-In the bowl of a stand mixer, cream the butter.
-Add the sugar and cream until combined.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat butter until light.
+Add the sugar and beat until creamy and thoroughly combined.